zhouzi/linkhunter/README.md

 * Domain such as Twitter's `t.co` are matched so `a.bc` and `q.we` too
 * User typed links' sub path (everything after the first slash) can't contain a punctuation mark so `github.com/angular.js` wouldn't be matched properly.
 However this behavior is particularly useful to match `site.com` in `Have a look at site.com!` or `Have a look at site.com.` (instead of matching `site.com!` and `site.com.`).
+    * Given the previous example, `github.com/angular` would be matched in `github.com/angular.js`